kdotzlaw/StudyBuddy/docs/CodeStandards.md

 - All database methods will go into `db.py`
 - All server methods will go into `server.py`
 - Database and server methods should be organized by functionality (ie all User methods should be next to each other)
-- All database and server methods should be prefaced by a description of the method.
+- All database and server methods should be prefaced by preconditions, postconditions and a description of the method.
 Server methods should indicate endpoint requirements.
 - All database method names should be in camelCase (ie `getTasks()`)
 - All multi-word server method names should be seperated by `_`.
 For example, `complete_class`.